scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 ## Introduction

-The Jupyter Notebook interface is the _de facto_ standard for interactive computing, combining live code, equations, prose, visualizations, and other media within a single environment [@Perez2007-im; @Kluyver2016-xa; @Granger2021-jb].
+Computational notebooks are the tools of choice for data scientists, combining live code, equations, prose, visualizations, and other media within a single environment [@Perez2007-im; @Kluyver2016-xa; @Granger2021-jb].
 Key to Jupyter's widespread adoption is its modular architecture and standardization of interacting components, which have fostered an extensive ecosystem of tools that reuse these elements.
 For example, the programs responsible for executing code written in notebooks, called **kernels**, can be implemented by following the Jupyter Messaging Protocol [@doc_jupmsgprotocol].
 This design allows users to install kernels for various different languages and types of computation.
 Similarly, Jupyter's open-standard notebook format (`.ipynb`) ensures that notebooks can be shared and interpreted across different platforms [@doc_jupnbformat].

 Jupyter’s modular architecture has also supported innovation in **notebook front ends** — the user interfaces (UIs) for editing and executing code, as well as inspecting kernel outputs.
-The success of the classic Jupyter Notebook web-based UI, offering easy installation and the ability to connect to both local and remote kernels, spurred the development of several similar Jupyter-compatible platforms (JCPs), such as JupyterLab, Google Colab, and Visual Studio Code.
+The success of the classic Jupyter Notebook [@Kluyver2016-xa], with its easy installation and ability to connect to local and remote kernels, spurred the development of several similar Jupyter-compatible platforms (JCPs), such as JupyterLab, Google Colab, and Visual Studio Code.

 These platforms provide unique UIs and editing features while reusing Jupyter's other standardized components.
-This interoperability allows users to choose the platform that best suits their needs, while retaining a familiar interactive computing experience and the ability to share notebooks.
-The separation of computation from UI has largely benefited end users by offering a wider selection of both front ends and kernels.
-However, the proliferation of JCPs has led to significant challenges for one particular component of Jupyter: Jupyter Widgets.
+This interoperability allows users to choose the platform that best suits their needs, while retaining a familiar interactive computing experience with the ability to share notebooks.
+The separation of computation from UI has largely benefited users by offering a wider selection of both front ends and kernels.
+However, the proliferation of JCPs has led to significant challenges for Jupyter Widgets, a key component of interactive user interfaces in Jupyter.

 Jupyter Widgets extend notebook outputs with interactive views and controls for objects residing in the kernel [@doc_juparch].
 For instance, the